-- Each student is responsible for identifying a major professor, choosing a research topic, and writing and editing the thesis or dissertation.
+- 1. Each student is responsible for identifying a major professor, choosing a research topic, and writing and editing the thesis or dissertation.
 The major professor serves as the chairperson of the student's advisory committee.
 The student and the major professor select the members to serve on the research advisory committee.
 The committee usually consists of four to five members; at least one comes from outside of the student's major area of emphasis. advisory committee has been selected and approved, they will serve as advisors for the candidate in the development of the research proposal.
 Before the end of the second semester of enrollment, the student must complete (1) a Planned Degree Program, (2) attend the thesis/dissertation preparation workshop, and (3) prepare and acceptable thesis or dissertation proposal.
-All thesis and dissertation papers must conform to either the APA, Chicago, or MLA writing styles (depending on the preference of the specific department). - 2.
-The subject of the thesis/dissertation should be chosen from the candidate's field of major interest and must be approved by the departmental advisory committee.
+All thesis and dissertation papers must conform to either the APA, Chicago, or MLA writing styles (depending on the preference of the specific department). - The subject of the thesis/dissertation should be chosen from the candidate's field of major interest and must be approved by the departmental advisory committee.
 The thesis/dissertation should reveal a capacity to carry on independent study or research. - 3.
 The student is advised to consult the School of Graduate Studies and the publication "Thesis and Dissertation Guidelines for Graduate Students" for general information regarding the preparation of a thesis/dissertation. - 4.
-Each student is required to enroll in at least one semester hour of thesis/dissertation writing during the semester he/she expects to defend his/her thesis/dissertation.
-The student must also submit a committee-approved draft to the Office of Graduate Studies at least two weeks prior to the scheduling of the oral defense.
+Each student is required to enroll in at least one semester hour of thesis/dissertation writing during the semester they expect to defend the thesis/dissertation.
+The student must also submit a committee-approved draft to the Office of Graduate Studies using the ETD process (for more information see: Action Research/Final Research paper submission criteria on the Graduate School website)at least two weeks prior to the scheduling of the oral defense.
 All thesis, and dissertation papers must be submitted electronically by the following dates: - a.
-October 19, 2012 ...... fall semester - b.
-March 22, 2013 .....spring semester

-5. Immediately following the candidate's oral defense examination, the student should consult either the advisor or the Graduate Office or the Thesis and Dissertation Guide for specific directions concerning binding, labeling and other routine procedures.
+October 18, 2013 \dots fall semester - b.
+March 21, 2014spring semester - 5.
+Immediately following the candidate's oral defense examination, the student should consult either the advisor or the Graduate Office or the Thesis and Dissertation Guide for specific directions concerning binding, labeling and other routine procedures.